- Search The Registry

 Encouraged by his mother, he took classical piano lessons with a series of teachers, including Eleanor Sokoloff of the Curtis Institute.
 In his teens, as a student at Emmaus High School in Emmaus, Pennsylvania, Jarrett learned jazz and became proficient in it.
 He developed a strong interest in contemporary jazz; a Dave Brubeck performance was an early inspiration.
 He had the offer to study classical composition in Paris with Nadia Boulanger, but Jarrett, already leaning toward jazz, decided to turn the offer down.

-The Charles Lloyd Quartet had formed not long before and were exploring open, improvised forms while building supple grooves, and they were moving into terrain that was also being explored, although from another stylistic background, by some of the psychedelic rock bands of the west coast.
+The Charles Lloyd Quartet had formed not long before and been exploring open, improvised forms while building supple grooves, and they were moving into terrain that was also being explored, although from another stylistic background, by some of the psychedelic rock bands of the west coast.
 Their 1966 album Forest Flower was one of the most successful jazz recordings of the mid-1960s, and when they were invited to play The Fillmore in San Francisco, they won over the local hippie audience.
 The Quartet's tours across America and Europe, and Moscow made Jarrett a popular musician in rock and jazz.
 The tour also laid the foundation for a lasting musical bond with DeJohnette.

 Jarrett began to record his tracks as a leader of small groups.
 Life Between the Exit Signs (1967), his first album as a leader, was followed by Restoration Ruin (1968).
 Somewhere Before, another trio album followed in 1968 for Atlantic Records.
 His album The Köln Concert (1975) became the best-selling piano recording in history.
 Since the early 1970s, he has enjoyed great success as a group leader and a solo performer in jazz, jazz fusion, and classical music.
 His improvisations draw from the traditions of jazz and other genres, especially Western classical music, gospel, blues, and ethnic folk music.